-Everything you need to know when writing your first business book
+Everything you need to know when writing a business book

 In this article, I cover:

-- Understand your motives for writing a book
+- Understand your motives for writing a business book

 - Decide on your book content